 Donald Scaramastra has successfully represented clients in litigation concerning environmental cleanup cost recovery and insurance coverage, antitrust and competition issues, and in other constitutional and complex litigation.
 He appears on behalf of clients before federal and state trial and appellate courts.

-Don is a certified White Belt in Legal Lean Sigma and Project Management and is a member of the firm’s Litigation Pricing Task Force.
+Don is a certified White Belt in Legal Lean Sigma and Project Management and co-chairs the firm’s committee responsible for innovation and process improvements in litigation.

 - President, Board of Directors, Children's Alliance, 2004-2007; Board Member, 2002-2012